-The deficiencies and recommendations from previous years and from the 2017 inspection are summarized in Table 6.1.
+The deficiencies and recommendations from previous years and from the 2018 inspection are summarized in Table 6.1.
 The priorities assigned to each item in Table 6.1 are based on priority ratings developed by Teck (and consistent with HSRC) as follows:

-Priority 1 A high probability or actual dam safety issue considered immediately dangerous to life, health or the environment, or a significant risk of regulatory enforcement.
-Priority 2 If not corrected could likely result in dam safety issues leading to injury, environmental impact or significant regulatory enforcement; or a repetitive deficiency that demonstrates a systematic breakdown of procedures.
-Priority 3 Single occurrences of deficiencies or non-conformances that alone would not be expected to result in dam safety issues.
-Priority 4 Best Management Practice as a suggestion for continuous improvement towards industry best practices that could further reduce potential risks.
+- Priority 1 A high probability or actual dam safety issue considered immediately dangerous to life, health or the environment, or a significant risk of regulatory enforcement. - Priority 2 If not corrected could likely result in dam safety issues leading to injury, environmental impact or significant regulatory enforcement; or a repetitive deficiency that demonstrates a systematic breakdown of procedures. - Priority 3 Single occurrences of deficiencies or non-conformances that alone would not be expected to result in dam safety issues. - Priority 4 Best Management Practice as a suggestion for continuous improvement towards industry best practices that could further reduce potential risks.

-With the exception of the cracks in the Borrow Area A slope, excessive vegetation in the Ed Creek Diversion Channel and the Spillway Downstream Channel (both of which have since been cleared), and the undersized and deteriorating riprap in the Ed Creek Diversion Channel, the Pinchi Lake Mine Tailings Storage Facility appears to be in good condition and there are no major concerns related to dam safety.
+Notwithstanding the deteriorating riprap in the Ed Creek Diversion Channel, which has both an interim and longer term remedial plan, the Pinchi Lake Mine TSF appears to be in good condition and there are no major concerns related to dam safety.

-There were no threshold exceedances in the piezometers in 2017.
+There were no threshold exceedances in the piezometers in 2018.

-The tension cracks on the slope of Borrow Area A have not been widening over time, and are not expected to affect the stability of the Tailings Dam; however, the borrow area slope should continue to be monitored for further development of cracks, seeps and movement as described in the OMS Manual.
+The cracks on the slope of Borrow Area A have been monitored for several years and there has been no indication of ongoing movements.
+Metal rods installed on either side of the cracks have shown only minor fluctuations or closing of the cracks over time.
+The borrow area slope should continue to be monitored for further development of cracks, seeps and movement as described in the OMS Manual, but measurement of the rods can be discontinued until there is a noticeable change in the condition of the slope.

 The riprap along the Ed Creek Diversion Channel is undersized and is deteriorating due to weathering.
 A failure of the Diversion Channel could potentially affect the Tailings Dam.
-Measures to re-establish the required erosion protection along the channel, such as replacement of the riprap or other suitable alternatives, should be undertaken by the end of 2019.
+Measures to re-establish the required erosion protection along the channel, such as replacement of the riprap or other suitable alternatives, should be undertaken.
+The previous recommendation was to carry out this work by the end of 2019.
+Teck is actively investigating options to remediate the channel, and may require additional studies to assess the long-term implications of each option in terms of risk, cost, and maintenance requirements.
+A failure of the riprap in the channel would not immediately affect the Tailings Dam, and there would be time to halt the erosion of the natural glacial till soils in the right bank before it could impact the dam.
+Therefore, we think it is appropriate to extend the deadline for replacing the erosion protection until the end of 2022.

-Inspections were carried out in April 2017 by the Site Surveillance Officer, and August 2017 by the Engineer of Record.
-Maintenance activities in 2017 included removal of woody debris blocking the inlets of the Ed Creek culverts at Pinchi Lake Road, and clearing of vegetation from the Ed Creek Diversion Channel and the Spillway Downstream Channel.
+Inspections were carried out in May 2018 by the Site Surveillance Officer, and June 2018 by the Engineer of Record.
+Maintenance activities in 2018 included clearing of vegetation from around the inlets of the Ed Creek culverts at Pinchi Lake Road.

 Climate data from the nearest climate station for the period from Sep.
-1, 2016 to Aug.
-31, 2017 showed temperatures were close to average conditions (based on 1981 to 2010 climate normals), but there was less precipitation than average.
-There is no storage of water in the TSF, and inflows are limited to direct precipitation and stormwater runoff from upslope, so an annual water balance review is deemed to be unnecessary.
+1, 2017 to Aug.
+31, 2018 showed temperatures were close to average conditions (based on 1981 to 2010 climate normals), but there was less precipitation than average.
+Since the water balance is based on annual average climate data, there is no storage of water in the TSF, and inflows are limited to direct precipitation and stormwater runoff from upslope, updating the water balance on an annual basis is deemed to be unnecessary.